primekeydevs/ejbca-vault-plugin/README.md

 ## Usage

-To issue a new certificate, write a CSR to the sign endpoint including the profile identifier.
+To issue a new certificate, write a CSR to the _enrollCSR_ endpoint including the profile identifier.
 THe profile identifier points to the configuration with the specified CA, Certificate- and End Entity Profile.

 Issuing a certificate requires three properties:
 * **csr** - A PKCS#10 CSR in PEM format
 * **username** - The username of an [End Entity](https://doc.primekey.com/ejbca/ejbca-operations/ejbca-ca-concept-guide/end-entities-overview) in EJBCA that the certificate will be issued for.
 If you are used to using EJBCA through the UI, you know a one-time enrollment code is often used, a long random enrollment code (one time) is used in the background by the plugin

 ```
-vault write ejbca/sign/TLSServer csr=@csr.pem username=tomas
+vault write ejbca/enrollCSR/TLSServer csr=@csr.pem username=tomas
 ```

+Issued certificates are stored to the _issued_ path in Vault.
 The list opereation will return the serial numbers of all the certificates in the secrets engine for the specific CA profile.
 The read operation with the required serial value will return the certificate and its private key if available.
 The serial number is the hexadecima representation of the serial, a long random number.

->`vault list ejbca/sign/TLSServer`
+>`vault list ejbca/issued/TLSServer`

->`vault list ejbca/sign/TLSServer serial=6718965123650008458`
+>`vault read ejbca/issued/TLSServer serial=6718965123650008458`

->`vault read -field=certificate ejbca/sign/TLSServer serial=6718965123650008458`
+>`vault read -field=certificate ejbca/issued/TLSServer serial=6718965123650008458`

 ### Multiple Configurations
 You can enable another configuration simply by configuring a different profileId (the last part of the path).